phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 ### No HLT

 Not sure why I never wired this up, but there we go.
-I just need to AND the incoming clock signal with the ~HLT signal and that should do the trick!
+I just need to `AND` the incoming clock signal with the `~HLT` signal and that should do the trick!
 Right?!

 ### Power-On/Reset

-Without the Arduino loader I'm gonna need a way to set the IR, FLAGS, PC and T-State to a known state before starting to execute the code from ROM.
+Without the Arduino loader I'm gonna need a way to set the `IR`, Flags, `PC` and T-State to a known state before starting to execute the code from ROM.
 There are a few decent IC's around that can help with this that I've heard of, but I haven't done much research yet.

 ### Replace Sign Flag with Overflow Flag

-Currently the MSB of the last ALU result is latched in as the sign flag, which works, but I don't really care about it that much.
+Currently the most-significant-bit (MSB) of the last ALU result is latched in as the sign flag, which works, but I don't really care about it that much.

 I kind of think that an overflow flag (`V`) would be better and more useful.
 Then you could see if your ALU result went out of a representable range.
 It takes a couple more gates to implement but it's not too bad.